Raconteur32/SimpleSkinLoader/README.md

 Simple Skin Swapper was created because some aspects of SkinShuffle's design did not fit my workflow, and because the ability to trigger a server-side skin refresh command was missing.
 SkinShuffle's approach to quick skin switching also relies on keybinds rather than a dynamic radial wheel.

-> **This mod is not a replacement for SkinShuffle.** If SkinShuffle works for you, use it — it has more features and broader server compatibility.
-This mod exists to fill a specific gap.
+> **This mod is not a replacement for SkinShuffle.** If SkinShuffle works for you, use it — it still has more features.
+This mod exists to fill a specific gap (skin wheel and more focused features).

 ---